Golf Course Review of Bamburgh Castle Golf Club

 Bamburgh Castle most definitely falls into the ‘odd sock drawer’ of golf courses… and that’s a good thing!

 Sporty in nature this entertaining course was in fantastic condition towards the end of February 2015.
-It’s an unusual course and whilst I don’t think I would personally wish to play it ‘week-in and week out’ my first round here was highly enjoyable and I would return to play again without any hesitation.
+It’s an unusual course, with lots of blind shots, and whilst I don’t think I would personally wish to play it ‘week-in and week out’ my first round here was highly enjoyable and I would return to play again without any hesitation.

 It is very much what I would class as ‘old fashioned’ golf.
 The terrain is undulating which requires a lot of shot-making and the course boasts exceptionally fine turf; although not a true links it certainly walks and talks like one on many of the holes.
 The views along the Northumberland Coast and across the sandy beaches out to the North Sea are simply breathtaking too.